Photo via John Glaser https://www.johnglaserphotography.com

 Being Depended Upon

-When you are a part of a team, you are depended on.
+When you are a part of a team, you are dependent on.
 From the most skilled to the least, everyone has a role.
 If you are not there to fill that role, the team doesn’t work to its fullest capabilities.
 And when the team doesn’t work to its fullest potential, everyone suffers.

 Know your role!